yamcs/yamcs-studio/docs/index.rst

 For notes detailing the changes in each release, see the Yamcs Studio Release Notes.

-Yamcs Studio is a rich desktop client for use with Yamcs, the server.
+Yamcs Studio is a desktop client for use with Yamcs, the server.
 In its default configuration, it includes support for authoring and running operator displays, and comes bundled with various built-in displays that highlight different aspects of Yamcs (Alarms, Events, Commanding, Archive playbacks, etc.).

 .. toctree::
     :maxdepth: 1